Paperman: Release

 The short film premiered at the Annecy International Animated Film Festival in June 2012.
+The film was screened in August 2012 for attendees of D23 Destiination D: 75 Years of Disney Animation at the Disneyland Resort.
 Five months later, the short accompanied the theatrical release of Wreck-It Ralph, which was released on November 2.
 Christophe Beck's score was released digitally by Walt Disney Records in the following month on December 18.
 After being nominated for the Academy Award for Best Animated Short Film, Paperman was released along with the other Oscar-nominated shorts of its year in theaters by ShortsHD.

 The short was also released on YouTube on January 29, 2013, but is currently private.
 It was later released on Hulu, but was eventually removed from the service.
 Paperman was available on Netflix in North America on October 25, 2015, released in the Walt Disney Animation Studios Short Films Collection, which also included Frozen Fever and Get a Horse!, as one film title on the service.
 The title was removed from the service on October 25, 2021, six years after it was added.
 The short film, and most of the others that were released on Netflix, were made available to stream individually, rather than one single collection, on Disney+ on November 12, 2021 for the first Disney+ Day.

 Paperman was released by Walt Disney Studios Home Entertainment on the Blu-ray and DVD releases of Wreck-It Ralph on March 5, 2013.
 Paperman was also released on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.